deluxelmisty/deluxelmisty.github.io/README.md

 ---

 - # *The Cat Returns*
->`In a mythical realm where her only chance of gaining freedom is from a handsome cat sculpture brought to life, a seventeen-year-old girl finds herself unwittingly engaged to a cat prince after assisting a cat from his kingdom.`
+>`In a mythical realm where her only chance of gaining freedom is from a handsome cat sculpture brought to life, a seventeen-year-old girl finds herself unwittingly engaged to a cat prince after saving him.`

 ![alt text](https://i.pinimg.com/564x/b2/54/57/b254578eefdb2102cec83249cb925653.jpg)
 ![alt text](https://i.pinimg.com/564x/fb/b0/94/fbb09423f204202c8bc0e1a1e5f1932f.jpg)